richard-porter/trust-chain-protocol/README.md

 ## Intellectual Lineage

+**Byzantine Fault Tolerance (BFT)** — Distributed systems research addressing consensus when some participants may be faulty or adversarial.
+BFT protocols require quorum before executing high-impact actions.
+TCP’s Chain of Custody arrives at a parallel insight from a different direction: authorization cannot proceed without a verifiable chain, just as BFT says action cannot proceed without quorum.
+Complementary approaches — BFT at the consensus layer, TCP at the authorization layer — that could be stacked in a full implementation.

 **Constraint Programming Hierarchy** — Borning’s ThingLab (1981) and the Handbook of Constraint Programming (Chapter 9) establish the three-layer authority model that underlies both the Frozen Kernel and TCP.
 The principle that hard constraints at the base cannot be dissolved by soft constraints above is directly inherited.

 **Frozen Kernel Architecture** — The [Frozen Kernel](https://github.com/richard-porter/frozen-kernel) (Richard Porter, 2025) is the single-agent precursor to TCP.
 TCP is explicitly its upward extension — from agent internals to agent networks.
 The Frozen Kernel’s documented failure modes (FFS, SES, Upsell Trap, Front-Load Bias) informed the multi-agent failure modes documented here.